magmide/magmide/README.md

 ## Do you really think all engineers are going to write proofs for all their code?

 No!
 And honestly, doing so would probably be a huge waste of time.
-Not all software has the same constraints, and it would be dumb to try to verify a recipe app with the same level of rigor as a crypography function.
+Not all software has the same constraints, and it would be dumb to to verify a recipe app as rigorously as a crypography function.

 But even a recipe app would benefit from the *foundations* it sits on being much more verified.
 I imagine something like a "verification pyramid", with excruciatingly verified software at the bottom, going up through less verified code all the way to throwaway scripts that aren't even tested.
 At the bottom even the tiniest details such as the possibility of integer overflow must be explicitly accounted for, and at the top we just do a basic and highly inferred type-check.
 Basically, the less important a piece of software is and the easier it is to change, the less verified it needs to be.